La-Lojban/lojban.pw/pages/books/learn-lojban.md

 which picks out two groups, one of three friends and the other of two children, and says that each of the friends talks to each of the children.

-The order matters with modal terms too:
+The order matters with modal particles modifying main relation constructs too:

 > **mi speni**
 > _I am married, I have a wife or a husband._